How to Ask for Payment Politely and Professionally (with Examples)

 Table of Contents

 People can easily equate their value to what they are able to afford, so it can quickly become personal.
+But as a business, especially a small business, that outstanding payment is vital.

 To avoid this, make sure to not discuss why you need the payment and how this affects your business.
 Instead, keep the message short and sweet with the facts to back up why you’re reaching out to them in the first place.

-Letting too much time pass before sending your overdue invoice message can reduce the likelihood of getting paid.
 It’s good practice to politely request payment the day after it’s due when the invoice is still fresh in their mind.
+This way you are more likely to get paid.

 This way your next request doesn’t seemingly come out of “nowhere”.
 Consider sending the second request a week after payment is due, then another 2 weeks later, and then finally a month.